-Pamela Ramsey Taylor: West Virginia Official Who Called Michelle Obama ‘Ape In Heels’ Fired, Rehired, Then Fired Againt
+Pamela Ramsey Taylor: West Virginia Official Who Called Michelle Obama ‘Ape In Heels’ Fired, Rehired, Then Fired Again

 Pamela Ramsey Taylor, a West Virginia official who was fired from her job after calling First Lady Michelle Obama an “ape in heels,” has been officially fired — again — following earlier reports that she had been reinstated, KSNV (Las Vegas) is reporting.

-Back in November, as reported by The Inquisitr, Taylor became the subject of intense criticism after an exchange with a friend on social media.
+Back in November, as reported by the Inquisitr, Taylor became the subject of intense criticism after an exchange with a friend on social media.
 Taylor was the director of the Clay County Development Corp, which provides services to elderly and low-income residents in the rural, impoverished West Virginia county.
 Her friend, Beverly Whaling, was the mayor of the town of Clay (population: approximately 500).

 What does a racist look like?
 Pamela Ramsey Taylor getting paid big bucks in government funded job. pic.twitter.com/71mFhT7FwQ